01Learn How You Can Work From Home as a Nurse

 Working in a medical call center is perhaps the nursing job from home that takes the least experience.
 Nurses who have worked in a clinical setting can usually transition to this type of work.
-However, call center work pays the least, often around $25 an hour, of these 5 jobs for nurses.
+According to a recent HR survey, the average salary is approximately $76,000 a year.

 Typically medical call center nurses perform telephone triage, give medical advice or check on patients’ well-being and health habits.
 Insurance companies and medical BPOs (business process outsourcers) hire nurses for these jobs, which are typically employment positions, though some may be for independent contractors.
 Training is usually done online at home as well.
 Most often these jobs are for RNs and BSNs, not LPNs.
 Though, some companies need LPNs in customer service positions (see work-at-home jobs for LPNs).

 If you work as a nurse in case management, you very well may be able to turn your current job into a telecommuting position or find a new one that allows telecommuting.
 Case managers coordinate care for patients, often for large insurance companies, and it is very common for these companies to allow at least part-time telecommuting.
 But unlike medical call center agents who work from home, these home-based jobs (which might include care coordinator, patient advocate, utilization review RN and Medicare and worker’s compensation specialist) are for those who already have experience in case management.

 04Online Instructor/Course Developer

 Online education is a growing field that is conducive to working at home.
 Subject matter experts are needed in every field that is taught online—and nursing is no exception.
 Tech-savvy nurses with teaching experience may be able to use those skills in distance education --either working as an instructor or in developing nursing courses.